simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 Set the jmx port JMX_PORT="7499"

-Search for 7199 and change it to 7499
+Search for 7199 and change it to 7499, and set the JMX hostname:

 ```
 sudo vi /etc/dse-node3/cassandra/cassandra-env.sh